wp-plugins/job-manager/readme.txt

 == Changelog ==

+= 0.5.1 =
+* FIXED: Moved upload directories outside of the plugin directory

 = 0.5 =
 * ADDED: Ability for applicants to register
 * ADDED: New settings for user registration